testground/testground/docs/tests-mvp.md

 - **Network Parameters**
   - Ran with with an arbitraty amount of nodes (from 10 to 1000000) - N
 - **Image Parameters**
+  - Single Image - The go-ipfs commit that is being tested
     - Ran with custom libp2p & IPFS suites (swap in/out Bitswap & GraphSync versions, Crypto Channels, Transports and other libp2p components)
+    - `File Sizes` - An array of File Sizes to be tested (default to: `[1MB, 1GB, 10GB, 100GB, 1TB]`)
+    - `Directory Depth` - An Array containing objects that describe how deep/nested a directory goes and the size of files that can be found throughout (default to `[{depth: 10, size: 1MB}, {depth: 100, size: 1MB}]`

 This test is not expected to support: